Rise of Kingdoms – The Ultimate Alliance Guide

 Let’s explain all the features on this screen one by one.

-Territory: The Alliance can build various buildings on a world map.
+The Alliance can build various buildings around the world.
 But first, let’s have a look at what these buildings are:

 |Center Fortress||At least 20 alliance members + 500.000 alliance power|